The Human Health Impact of Agent Orange

 The March of Dimes estimates that six percent of live births worldwide result in a child born with a major birth defect that is either genetic or partially genetic in nature, including those that may be caused by exposure to toxic chemicals.
 Some birth defects may not be evident until several years after the child’s birth.

-Such conditions as rare as birth defects, in order to be extrapolated in any meaningful way, require statistically significant quantities and the examination of a large exposed population.
+Any understanding of birth defects, in order to be extrapolated in any meaningful way, require statistically significant quantities and the examination of a large exposed population.
 In addition, most epidemiological studies only focus on the offspring of exposed men, which produces less understanding about how Dioxin impacts reproduction outcomes in women.
 As a result, epidemiological studies on humans are challenging.

 The U.S. National Academy of Sciences has reviewed the studies on the impacts of Dioxin and herbicides on birth defects and found inadequate or insufficient evidence of correlation between the two.
 It remains unclear if Dioxin can cause birth defects in exposed U.S. Veterans, other than spina bifida.
 Currently, spina bifida in children born to male veterans is the only recognized condition that is eligible for compensation by the VA.
 But in children of U.S. female veterans, there is an added layer of complexity.